 How to Provide Flexible Work Schedules to Shift Workers

 Before we break down how you can introduce flexible work schedules into your organization, it’s important to note that it will look different for everyone.
-Depending on your industry and workforce, your flexible work schedule strategy will be unique to you.
+Depending on your industry and workforce, there are many types of flexible work schedules that might work for you.

 A lot of companies that manage shift workers already use employee scheduling software to handle their complex scheduling needs.
 If they aren’t they should be.
 As we go through the various ways to provide flexible work schedules to shift workers, it is helpful to know that employee scheduling software can streamline the process for both employers, and employees!